Some comments on a commonly asked question about North Korea.

 No. Reports regarding the use of marijuana and cannabis culture in North Korea are largely exaggerated.

-Hemp is grown in North Korea for industrial purposes and some varieties are used in herbal medicine in mostly rural areas.
-The plant can occasionally be seen as lining fields as in other parts of Asia.
+Hemp is grown in North Korea for industrial purposes and some varieties are used in herbal medicine in rural areas.
+The plant can occasionally be seen lining fields as in other parts of Asia.
+Hemp is a nitrogen fixer and can contribute to the improvement of soil quality.
 Use of hemp in traditional medicine may be tolerated on the local level, but in practice the national policy is extremely strict towards recreational drug use of any kind.

-Please note that the transport, promotion, and/or use of marijuana or marijuana derived products by foreigners in North Korea is illegal and likely to result in arrest, criminal prosecution, and detainment.
+Please note that the transport, promotion, and/or use of marijuana or marijuana-derived products by foreigners in North Korea is illegal and likely to result in arrest and criminal prosecution.